NanaOn-Sha

-NanaOn-Sha (株式会社七音社, Kabushiki-gaisha NanaOn-Sha) is a Japanese video game developer founded by Masaya Matsuura in 1993.
+NanaOn-Sha Co., Ltd. (株式会社七音社, Kabushiki-gaisha NanaOn-Sha) is a Japanese video game developer founded by Masaya Matsuura in 1993.
+The title of the company is Japanese for the number seven, sounds, and the word “company”.

 History

 In 1993, Matsuura founded the Tokyo-based production company, NanaOn-Sha, which began the development of video games.
 He was mainly involved in the development of the industry but in various sound productions, including his music activities.